Local registries for zope component architecture

 >>> sm['mySMF'] = site.SiteManagementFolder() >>> sm['mySMF'].__class__ <class 'zope.site.site.SiteManagementFolder'>

 Once you have your site management folder – let’s use the default one – we can register some components.
-Let’s start with a utility:
+Let’s start with a utility (we define it in a __module__ that can be pickled):

 Now we can create an instance of our utility and put it in the site management folder and register it: